 This last point may seem obvious, but you’d be surprised by how many sales reps have been caught in a lie.
-After all, the ‘slimy, used car dealer’ stereotype didn’t start from nothing.
+After all, the ‘slimy, used car dealer’ stereotype didn’t come from nowhere.

 Always be honest with your prospect.
 If you don’t have an answer to a question, don’t make one up that suits their agenda.
 If they choose to go with your solution, the truth will eventually come out and will only spell more trouble for you and your organization in the long run.

 Your product or service won’t be the perfect fit for every prospect.
 Acknowledge your shortcomings and be receptive of feedback—your prospects will appreciate your no-nonsense attitude and your willingness to improve.

 Consider the times you’ve interacted with a sales rep and had a positive experience.
 Was it a smooth-talking rep who told you everything you wanted to hear?
 Or was it an honest conversation about your specific goals and needs?

 You already know the answer, but when you’re selling day in and day out, it becomes easy to forget that your prospects are just like you—human.

 Contact ZoomInfo today to learn how to increase your B2B sales productivity.